artifactdev/mac2mqtt/README.md

 The total duration of the media in seconds.

 ### PREFIX + `/status/media_position`

 The current position in the media in seconds.

+### PREFIX + `/status/user_activity`

+The current user activity state: `active` or `inactive`.

+This sensor monitors system idle time and provides instant updates when user interaction is detected (mouse movement, keyboard input, etc.).
+The state changes to `active` immediately upon any user interaction and automatically switches to `inactive` after 10 seconds of no activity.

+**Features:**
+- **Instant detection**: No polling delays - activity is detected immediately
+- **Automatic timeout**: Switches to inactive after exactly 10 seconds of inactivity
+- **System-level monitoring**: Uses macOS IOHIDSystem to track all user input
+- **Event-driven**: Updates are published only when state changes occur
+- **Home Assistant integration**: Appears as an occupancy sensor with device class `occupancy`

+This is perfect for automation scenarios like:
+- Turning off lights when user is away from computer
+- Pausing media when user steps away
+- Triggering screensaver or sleep modes
+- Presence detection for home automation

+The current position in the media in seconds.